America's stance on elephant trophies? It's complicated

 It sent that part of the case back to a lower court with orders to tell the Fish and Wildlife Service to come up with rules to implement the old ban.

-US Humane Society Attorney Anna Frostic told CNN the ruling is a win because the "D.C.
+Attorney for the Humane Society of the United States, Anna Frostic, told CNN the ruling is a win because the "D.C.
 Circuit opinion completely upheld the decision on the substantive grounds."
 She added that, "the federal government must carefully consider the science demonstrating that trophy hunting negatively impacts the conservation of imperiled species," before changing rules already in place.

 That means the November decision suspending the Obama era ban may not be in compliance under this ruling, because it failed to follow those same public comment requirements.